vavardan/OCI-DNS-view/Deployment.md

                         }

 The same configuration applies to both Prod and Pre-Prod environments, with the only difference being that each Spoke DNS Forwarder requires a unique IP address.<br>
-Ensure all required values, such as IP addresses, are adjusted to match your specific deployment.
+Note: Ensure all required values, such as IP addresses, are adjusted to match your specific deployment.

 &nbsp;